Netanyahu defiant amid bribery allegations

 Israel PM Netanyahu defiant in face of bribery allegations

-Israel's Prime Minister Benjamin Netanyahu has hit back after police said he should be charged over alleged bribery cases.
+Israel's PM Benjamin Netanyahu has hit back after police said he should be charged over alleged bribery cases.

-Speaking on Israeli television, he branded the allegations "baseless" and pledged to continue as leader.

-Mr Netanyahu said he was certain that the truth would be revealed.
+He called the allegations "baseless" and said he was certain the truth would be revealed.

+His government is "stable", he has insisted, despite criticism from a key member of his coalition.

-His comments follow a police statement that said there was enough evidence to indict him for bribery, fraud and breach of trust in two separate cases.
+A police statement on Tuesday said there was enough evidence to indict him for bribery, fraud and breach of trust in two separate cases.

 The 68-year-old is in his second stint as prime minister, and has served in the role for a total of 12 years.

+Benjamin Netanyahu gave a defiant rebuttal of the allegations in a statement broadcast on Israeli television on Tuesday evening.

-"Over the years, I have been the subject of at least 15 enquiries and investigations," he said in his TV address.
+"Over the years, I have been the subject of at least 15 inquiries and investigations," he said.

 "Some have ended with thunderous police recommendations like those of tonight.
 All of those attempts resulted in nothing, and this time again they will come to nothing."